Strategic Plan - Environmental Sustainability

 • Presented project to various committees, including the Accessibility Advisory Committee, Environmental Action Committee, and local cycling organizations

-• Public Open House #3, where the final draft of the trails and cycling network will be presented to the public
+• Public Open House #2 – presentation of the final draft of the trails and cycling network to the public

-• Develop policies for maintenance, travel demand management and wayfinding
+• Draft policies provided to Staff for maintenance, travel demand management and wayfinding

-• Develop phasing and costing for the network
+• Draft phasing and costing for the network provided to Staff

 • Monitoring program and strategies to ensure the successful implementation of the project